wireless-engineers/wireless-engineers/README.md

 # ☁️☁️ Hi !
-We are Wireless Engineers Academy for Computer Science Engineering for UC3M ☁️☁️
+We are Wireless Engineers, Academy for Computer Science Engineering UC3M ☁️☁️
 # We also offer Language Courses and Private lessons for Schools & High Schools.

 # Our methodology is 100% online